 Companies are obliged to notify HMRC of share transactions by 6 July – actions to take now

-The deadline for share schemes requires companies to act in April or May in order to meet the deadline and avoid penalties.
+The deadline for share schemes requires companies to act ahead of the annual July 6 deadline in order to meet the deadline and avoid penalties.

 When an employer gives shares to an employee (including directors and families) or establishes a tax-advantaged share or share option scheme, the benefit is taxed through the Employment Related Securities (ERS) regime.
 The employer is obliged to register share schemes with HMRC and file an annual return.